Mrababa/MotorReporting/README.md

 ## Output

-The PDF report includes:
+The HTML report includes:

-* Overall totals and failure percentages
+* A navigation bar linking to the overview, TPL, Comprehensive, and Failure sections
-* Grouped statistics for TPL and Comprehensive quotes
+* KPI cards with total quotes, pass/fail counts, fail percentage, and value lost
-* Failure reason pie charts per group
+* Quote distribution, failure reason, and manufacture year charts powered by Chart.js
-* Bar chart comparing failures by manufacture year
+* Optional daily trend line when quote request dates are available
-* KPI summary chart
+* Interactive DataTables for failed quotes and error catalogues with search, filter, and export options

-* Recommendations based on the top failure reasons
+> **Note:** The generated dashboard references Bootstrap 5, Chart.js, and DataTables assets via their CDNs.